 If you hear something give way or shift, STOP IMMEDIATELY!
 Raise the car back up and check your jack stands to be sure they’re stable.
 Check your car, too, to be sure nothing has buckled or bent.

-Step Five: Check Your Work
+Step Six: Check Your Work

 Before you start your repair, don’t skip on ensuring that things are stable.